Words: Jonathan Wells

 27 films of globe-trotting and jet-setting have given 007 ample opportunity to build an enviable, eclectic garage.
 And he hasn’t disappointed.
 The man from MI6 has piloted planes, raced cars and jumped aboard boats.
-But he’s also suavely slid behind the wheels of double-decker buses, single-seat autogyros, personal submarines, moon buggies and Jet Skis.
-The man’s had two separate fistfights during two separate oil tanker car chases, for Q’s sake.
+But that’s not all – he’s also suavely slid behind the wheels of double-decker buses, single-seat autogyros, personal submarines, moon buggies and Jet Skis.
+The British icon has had two separate fistfights during two separate oil tanker car chases, for Q’s sake.

 Seriously, try to think of something that he hasn’t driven.
 A tractor?
 Daniel Craig demolished half a Haitian building site using one in Casino Royale.
 A seaplane?
-Timothy Dalton commandeered one in Licence to Kill.
+Timothy Dalton had one in Licence to Kill.
 A hovercraft?
 Pierce Brosnan floated his way across the Korean Demilitarized Zone in one at the beginning of Die Another Day.
-(You’d be forgiven for forgetting that last one — we’ve done our best to scrub the whole invisible-carring, ice-hotelling, tsunami-surfing movie from our minds.)

 10. 1971 Ford Mustang Mach 1, Diamonds Are Forever